nickswink/Covid-19-Tracker/README.md

 This project was created alongside this tutorial: https://www.youtube.com/watch?v=khJlrj3Y6Ls

 This is a react app that uses api calls to a covid-19 api.
+* This isn't being updated and might have future problems with the api.